California Heavy Machinery Accident Attorneys

 Arash Law Practice Area Border/Divider

-Heavy machinery refers to any type of equipment or machine that involves special training for people operating it.
+Heavy machinery refers to any type of equipment or machine that requires special training for people operating it.
 Usually, this type of machinery weighs 5,000 pounds or more and is capable of exerting ground pressure in excess of eight pounds per square inch.
-Heavy machinery is most common in the construction industry, and people who suffer injuries in accidents involving heavy machinery will want to contact our reliable California heavy machinery accident attorneys for help in recovering maximum financial compensation for their losses.
+Heavy machinery is most common in the construction industry.
+If you suffer injuries in accidents involving heavy machinery and want to know if you have a valid claim, call us at (888) 488-1391.
+Our California heavy machinery accident attorneys can help you understand the process involved.

 The Occupational Safety and Health Administration (OSHA) reports that 75 percent of struck-by fatalities (accidents involving objects forcibly impacting people) involve heavy equipment such as trucks or cranes.
-According to the United States Bureau of Labor Statistics (BLS), the 194 fatal occupational injuries involving heavy and civil engineering construction during the most recent year was the highest annual number in the last five years.
+Heavy and civil engineering construction is consistently one of the most hazardous industries.
+As of December 2024, the United States Bureau of Labor Statistics (BLS) reports that there were 170 fatal occupational injuries involving the said industry.

 “Fatal Four” Heavy Construction Accidents

-• Falls – OSHA recommends that workers wear and use personal fall arrest equipment, install and maintain perimeter protection, cover and secure floor openings, and label floor opening covers.
+• Falls — OSHA recommends that workers wear and use personal fall arrest equipment, install and maintain perimeter protection, cover and secure floor openings, and label floor opening covers.
 Workers should also make sure to use ladders and scaffolds safely.
 The Centers for Disease Control and Prevention (CDC) reports that falls were the leading cause of work-related deaths in construction and accounted for over one in three (36.4 percent) fatalities in the industry.
-A reported 401 of the 991 construction fatalities in the most recent year were falls to a lower level.
+Based on the BLS data cited by OSHA, 421 out of 1,075 preventable construction fatalities resulted from falls to a lower level in 2023.

 • Struck-by — According to the Center to Protect Workers’ Rights (CPWR, now known as the Center for Construction Research and Training) data bulletin, the number of struck-by fatalities increased by 7.6 percent over the course of a decade, and 52.9 percent of struck-by fatalities involved objects or equipment, most commonly falling materials.
 Although the number of struck-by fatalities involving objects or equipment decreased, the number of struck-by fatalities involving transport vehicles increased by 21.2 percent.